cfoh/MACOL/README.md

 - A. Kose, H. Lee, C. H. Foh, "Multi-Agent Context Learning Bandit for Interference-Aware Beam Allocation in mmWave Vehicular Communications," submitted.

+> **Note**: If the paper is accepted for publication, we plan to keep this repo public after the publication.

 # Numerical Validation

 We share our numerical computation code online: